fabiobedeschi/dotzsh/README.md

 ## Notes

-- `z4h` keeps his update mechanism separated, use `z4h update` for that.
+- `z4h` keeps its update mechanism separated, use `z4h update` for updating it